mart-anthony-stark/Unnamed.js/README.md

 });
 ```

-> Note: Unnamed.js has a builtin body parser that listens to data event and attaches to request object.
+> Note: Unnamed.js has a built-in body parser that listens to data event and attaches to request object.
 You don't need to install external library such as body parser.

 ### Response methods